 If we work off the assumption that God, like Allah, is a standalone entity, then this makes no sense.
-The speaker has to be referring to God, Jesus, and the Holy Spirit.
-Knowing that I am writing these notes to followers of Christ, then it seems safe to believe that you understand that God is a triune entity, and that Jesus Christ – the Word of God – has made himself known to us in the body of a man.
+The writer has to be referring to God, Jesus, and the Holy Spirit.
+Knowing that I am writing these notes to followers of Christ, then it seems safe to believe that you understand that God is a triune entity and that Jesus Christ – the Word of God – has made himself known to us in the body of a man.

 The Apostle John makes it very clear that Jesus was right there in the beginning.

-Jesus intimates that the Holy Spirit was there.
+Jesus indicates that the Holy Spirit was there.

 The Hebrew word for image tselem – conveys multiple possibilities.
 Tseh’-lem – From an unused root meaning to shade; a phantom, that is, (figuratively) illusion, resemblance; hence a representative figure, especially an idol:

-If man was like a shadow, then certainly he is not an exacting duplicate of God himself, but an integrated representation.
-Something that resembles the creator.
+If man was only a shadow, then he is not an exacting duplicate of God but a mere representation, something that vaguely resembles the creator.
 Seeing as man is made in all three aspects (shade, resemblance, and representative figure), how could you pin down one specific thing to define what the man looked like without a body.

-The point to this is that the overarching theme I see is that God created someone, that was so much like him that it would be ludicrous to think that this man did not walk in a constant communication with the Father.
+The point to this, the overarching theme I see here, is that God created someone that was so much like him that it would be ridiculous to think that this man did not walk in constant communication with the Father.

-I am stunned by God as he opens my eyes and I begin to see things I had never seen before.
-Examples of this would be: Jesus, the last Adam; created in the image of God, and untainted by the sin prevalent in the world, walked this earth, in full view of the disciples, in a perfect communion with the Father.
+I am stunned by God as he opens my eyes, and I begin to see things I have never seen before.
+Examples of this would be: Jesus, the last Adam, created in the image of God, and untainted by the sin prevalent in the world, walked this earth, in full view of the disciples, in perfect communion with the Father.
 The other is Enoch.
 Enoch learned how to walk in perfect harmony with the Father and walked off the earth.
 This freedom of communication is the atmosphere that Adam was placed in.

-Man is placed in the garde; and the fruit off tree of knowledge is the only forbidden thing.
+Man is placed in the garden, and the fruit of the tree of knowledge is the only forbidden thing.

 The serpent deceives Eve